imndevmodeai/ResonantiA-v3/archemuliplied/cursor_review_orchestrator_and_scaffold08.20.2025.md

         return final_result

 if __name__ == '__main__':
     # This is for demonstration and testing of the Maestro itself.
     # The actual application entry point will be main.py.
     from .logging_config import setup_logging
+    setup_logging()

+    logger.info("--- Running ResonantiaMaestro Standalone Test ---")

+    # Initialize
+    maestro = ResonantiaMaestro()

+    # Define a complex query that should trigger RISE
+    complex_query = "Analyze the causal impact of interest rate changes on consumer spending and propose a predictive model for the next quarter."

+    # Orchestrate the query
+    results = maestro.orchestrate_query(complex_query)

+    logger.info("--- Maestro Standalone Test Finished ---")
+    # A full run would produce significant output and save a result file.
+    # This just confirms the orchestration logic can be called.
+    print("\n--- Maestro Test Final Result (Summary) ---") print(results.get('workflow_status', 'Execution resulted in an error or did not complete.')) print("-----------------------------------------")
+    # This is for demonstration and testing of the Maestro itself.
+    # The actual application entry point will be main.py.
+    from .logging_config import setup_logging
+    setup_logging()

+    logger.info("--- Running ResonantiaMaestro Standalone Test ---")

+    # Initialize
+    maestro = ResonantiaMaestro()

+    # Define a complex query that should trigger RISE
+    complex_query = "Analyze the causal impact of interest rate changes on consumer spending and propose a predictive model for the next quarter."

+    # Orchestrate the query
+    results = maestro.orchestrate_query(complex_query)

+    logger.info("--- Maestro Standalone Test Finished ---")
+    # A full run would produce significant output and save a result file.
+    # This just confirms the orchestration logic can be called.
+    print("\n--- Maestro Test Final Result (Summary) ---") print(results.get('workflow_status', 'Execution resulted in an error or did not complete.')) print("-----------------------------------------")
+    # This is for demonstration and testing of the Maestro itself.
+    # The actual application entry point will be main.py.
+    from .logging_config import setup_logging
+    setup_logging()

+    logger.info("--- Running ResonantiaMaestro Standalone Test ---")

+    # Initialize
+    maestro = ResonantiaMaestro()

+    # Define a complex query that should trigger RISE
+    complex_query = "Analyze the causal impact of interest rate changes on consumer spending and propose a predictive model for the next quarter."

+    # Orchestrate the query
+    results = maestro.orchestrate_query(complex_query)

+    logger.info("--- Maestro Standalone Test Finished ---")
+    # A full run would produce significant output and save a result file.
+    # This just confirms the orchestration logic can be called.
+    print("\n--- Maestro Test Final Result (Summary) ---") print(results.get('workflow_status', 'Execution resulted in an error or did not complete.')) print("-----------------------------------------")
+    # This is for demonstration and testing of the Maestro itself.
+    # The actual application entry point will be main.py.
+    from .logging_config import setup_logging